spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 You can deploy existing manifests without rewriting them to adhere to [Frigga](https://github.com/Netflix/frigga).
 Resource relationships (for example between applications and clusters) are managed using [Kubernetes annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/), and Spinnaker manages these using its [Moniker](https://github.com/spinnaker/moniker) library.

 The policies and strategies are configurable per account.
-See [Reserved Annotations](#reserved-annotations) for more detail.
+See [Reserved Annotations](#reserved-annotations) for more details.

 ## Accomodating Level-Based Deployments